eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/contentFilteredTopic/createContentFilteredTopic.rst

     :ref:`updating the filter expression <dds_layer_topic_contentFilteredTopic_update>`.

 |DomainParticipant::create_contentfilteredtopic-api| will return a null pointer if there was an error during the
-operation, e.g. if the related Topic belongs to a different participant, a Topic with the same name already exists, syntax errors on the filter expression, or missing parameter values.
+operation, e.g. if the related Topic belongs to a different DomainParticipant, a Topic with the same name already exists, syntax errors on the filter expression, or missing parameter values.
 It is advisable to check that the returned value is a valid pointer.

 .. note::
     Different filter classes may impose different requirements on the related Topic, the expression, or the parameters.
     The default filter class, in particular, requires that a TypeObject for the related Topic's type has been registered.
     When using :ref:`fastddsgen <fastddsgen_supported_options>` to generate your type support code, remember to include the ``-typeobject`` option so the TypeObject registration code is generated.